Amir al-Mu'minin: Zaydism

 Among the Zaydis, the title retained strong connotations with the leadership of the jihād, and was thus the right of any rightful Imam who stepped forth to claim his right by force of arms.
 The title was thus part of the titulature of the Zaydi Imams of Yemen until the end of the Yemeni monarchy.

-Ibadi views
+Ibadism

 The Ibadis did not use the term, except for the Rustamid dynasty.

 Non-Muslim usage

-The Kitáb-i-Íqán, the primary theological work of the Baháʼí Faith, applies the title Commander of the Faithful to Ali, the son-in-law of the Islamic prophet Muhammad.
+The Kitáb-i-Íqán, the primary theological work of the Baháʼí Faith, applies the title Commander of the Faithful to Ali, the son-in-law of Muhammad.